alanb128/balena-nuc-geti/README.md

 - One 220 ohm [resistor](https://www.adafruit.com/product/2780) (+/- 100 ohms is fine)
 - A small breadboard and some wire such as [this](https://www.amazon.com/eBoot-400-Point-Solderless-Breadboard-Flexible/dp/B071D7V9HD/) - or you can use a PCB/perfboard if you're comfortable soldering

+Set up the breadboard or circuit as shown in the layout diagram on [this page](https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/gpio).

 ## Setup
 Set up your balena account, login, and then use the button below to create your fleet (of one or more devices) and deploy the code: